 You want to build a life you’re proud of?
 Pay the price.
 You want to be great?
 Break yourself in half working for it.

-Wishing does nothing.
+Wishing for it does nothing.
 It’s all about effort.
 The time, the energy, the passion we invest.
 That is all.

 There are no shortcuts.
 There is no easy way out.
 No way to avoid pain, suffering, the struggles, the frustration, the learning curves, the defeats, the obstacles, the moments of doubt, anger, or hate.